Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-More than half of the land in Kent County is devoted to farming.
-Spend the morning riding through its peaceful agricultural terrain.
+More than half of the land in Kent County is devoted to farming, and this morning’s ride takes you through its peaceful agricultural terrain.

-Pedal past rows of wheat, corn, and soybeans on shaded lanes leading down to rewarding views of the Sassafras River and Turner’s Creek.
-Stop at Sassafras Natural Resources Management Area for a relaxing respite.
-This area is noted for its views of the Sassafras River and Chesapeake Bay from the high banks that face south.
-The river’s edge is an active birding area, and you may spot a mix of songbirds, waterfowl, and raptors.
+Pedal past rows of wheat, corn, and soybeans on shaded lanes leading to rewarding views of the Sassafras River and Turner’s Creek.
+Stop at the Sassafras Natural Resources Management Area for a relaxing break.
+This area is known for its sweeping views of the Sassafras River and Chesapeake Bay from high banks facing south.
+The river’s edge is a haven for birdwatchers, with potential sightings of songbirds, waterfowl, and raptors.

-Later, ride to the Crow Vineyard & Winery.
-This 365-acre, third generation working farm produces award winning wines, among other things.
-After a tour and tasting here, shuttle back to the inn (30 minutes).
+Later, ride to Crow Vineyard & Winery, a 365-acre, third-generation working farm that produces award-winning wines.
+Enjoy a tour and tasting before shuttling back to the inn (approximately 30 minutes).

-This afternoon’s ride option from the inn is a quiet ride out into a peaceful wildlife refuge with views of the Chester River all around.
-You might want to take a walk along the wooden Tubby Cove Boardwalk which extends over the marsh to a wooded island.
-Once on the island, the boardwalk continues to two viewing platforms and a rough walking trail off the main path which ends at an elevated viewing platform providing vistas of Chesapeake Bay and into Tubby Cove and Calf Pasture Cove.
+This afternoon, an optional ride from the inn leads into a tranquil wildlife refuge with views of the Chester River.
+Consider a walk along the Tubby Cove Boardwalk, which stretches over the marsh to a wooded island.
+The boardwalk continues to two viewing platforms and a rough walking trail that ends at an elevated platform offering panoramic views of Chesapeake Bay, Tubby Cove, and Calf Pasture Cove.

-Dinner is on your own tonight in one of Rock Hall’s restaurants.
+Dinner is on your own this evening at one of Rock Hall’s inviting restaurants.

 Today's Ride Choices